Marvin510/SelfStudyProject/README.md

 ### Picture 4 ("Causes of Climate Change", 2016)

-Picture has an ambigious message.

-Y axis can be open to many interpretations thus not arousing action from the reader.
-The proportion change in temperature is not defined properly.

 Does not captivate attention right away.
 It requires more of the reader to understand colors and proportions.

+Y axis can be open to many interpretations.
+A change of 1 or .5 is meaningless to a reader that does not understand the impact of temperature.
+The proportion change in temperature is not defined properly.

+After some effort, a reader will be able understand that human factors are casusing global changes and this is an informative message.
+However, it does not captivate or evoke action from the reader.

 ![Picture4](https://19january2017snapshot.epa.gov/sites/production/files/2016-07/models-observed-human-natural.png)